bitmagie/re-squares/README.md

 yarn build
 ```

 The code for deployment is under the dist folder.
-If you wish to run the code under a subfolder of the webservers documentroot,  you have to adjust the paths accordingly inside the index.html file.
+If you wish to run the code under a subfolder of a webservers documentroot,  you have to adjust the paths accordingly inside the index.html file.